-Looking for things do in Rochester, NY?
+Looking for the best things to do in Rochester, NY?
 You’ve come to the right place!
 Whether you’re already planning on spending a weekend in Rochester or looking for some inspiration for places to visit in the Finger Lakes region of New York, this guide will cover all of the exciting attractions in the city highlighting the great food, drink, arts and culture, and historic landmarks found in Rochester.

-Not to mention, you’re just a hop and skip away from many of the incredible places to visit in Upstate New York including the award-winning wine region of the Finger Lakes, some of New York’s most impressive waterfalls, and some of the most scenic drives the North East has to offer.
+Not to mention, you’re just a hop and skip away from many of the incredible places to visit in Upstate New York including the award-winning wine region of the Finger Lakes, some of New York’s most impressive waterfalls, and some of the most scenic drives the Northeast has to offer.

-Better yet, Rochester is packed with incredible things to do, history and cultural landmarks, and is known for quite a few things!
+Better yet, Rochester is packed with incredible things to do, history, and cultural landmarks, and is known for quite a few things!